AWegnerGitHub/awegnergithub.github.io-content/2018_03_27_installing_nextcloud.md

 I'll be exposing this to the internet and I'll be accessing it via the internet.
 That means I really don't want to send data unencrypted to or from NextCloud.
 I'll be setting up the standard port 80 web server traffic to redirect to the secure port of 443.
 I cover [generating SSL certificates][ssl] in another post.
 I use [Let's Encrypt][5].
-The keys referenced in the virtual host configuration file below created by that process.
+The keys referenced in the virtual host configuration file below were created by that process.

 Create a new virtual host.